 IKEA cribs have simple yet sturdy designs.
 The bed rails are made of solid beech, making them highly durable.
 Besides sturdiness, the beds are environment-friendly as they use renewable materials, keeping the environment clean.

-These baby cribs let you adjust the crib base to meet various changing baby needs.
+These baby cribs let you adjust the crib base to meet various baby's needs.
 In the early stages, you should use the top base.
 However, when the child grows, you should move them to the lower base, which is wider.

 As the baby grows and starts climbing the crib, you can remove one side of the railings.
 You won't need to lift your growing baby through the top rail anytime they want to come out.
 Also, you reduce the risks of your baby falling while attempting to come out of the crib.